5 Reasons Why You Should Buy a Stovetop Grill Pan

 After you remove the food from the pan, pour a small amount of hot water into it.
 Using tongs and a clean dishrag, move the sizzling water around and pick up the food particles that are stuck to the surface.
 If you do this while the pan is piping hot, you can pick up any food particles that may be cooked on or hard to remove.

-If you’re looking to add to your kitchen collection—or perhaps you’re wanting to grill but don’t have access to an outdoor space—consider snagging a stovetop grill pan.
-We suggest you test it out with our Grilled Garlic-Rubbed Lamb Chops.
-Can you say “yum”?
+If you’re looking to add to your kitchen collection—or perhaps you’re wanting to grill but don’t have access to an outdoor space—the first thing you’ll want to do is give your new stovetop grill pan a try!
+Here are some of our favorite stovetop grill recipes to get started with: